Maximus-Ay/100-days-Coding-Challenge-in-python/README.md

 - Write a Python program to find the length of a tuple.
 - Write a program to convert a tuple to a list.

+42. Day 42 (11th August 2024)
+- Write a Python program to convert a list to a tuple.
+- Write a program to find the sum of all elements in a tuple.